elemental/Elemental/doc/source/core/dist_matrix.rst

       Free all alignment constaints.

-   .. cpp:function:: bool ConstrainedColAlignment() const
+   .. cpp:function:: bool ColConstrained() const

-      Return whether or not the column alignment is constrained.

-   .. cpp:function:: bool ConstrainedRowAlignment() const
+   .. cpp:function:: bool RowConstrained() const

-      Return whether or not the row alignment is constrained.
+      Return whether or not the column (row) alignment is constrained.

-   .. cpp:function:: int ColAlignment() const
+   .. cpp:function:: int ColAlign() const

-      Return the alignment of the columns of the matrix.

-   .. cpp:function:: int RowAlignment() const
+   .. cpp:function:: int RowAlign() const

-      Return the alignment of the rows of the matrix.
+      Return the alignment of the columns (rows) of the matrix.

    .. cpp:function:: int ColShift() const

-      Return the first global row that our process owns.

    .. cpp:function:: int RowShift() const

-      Return the first global column that our process owns.
+      Return the first global row (column) that our process owns.

+   .. cpp:function:: mpi::Comm ColComm() const
+   .. cpp:function:: mpi::Comm RowComm() const

+      Return the communicator used to distribute each column (row) of the matrix.

+   .. cpp:function:: int ColRank() const
+   .. cpp:function:: int RowRank() const

+      Return this process's rank in its column (row) communicator.

    .. cpp:function:: int ColStride() const

-      Return the number of rows between locally owned entries.

    .. cpp:function:: int RowStride() const

-      Return the number of columns between locally owned entries.
+      Return the number of rows (columns) between locally owned entries.
+      This is equal to the size of the column (row) communicator.

    .. cpp:function:: elem::DistData DistData() const

       Returns a description of the distribution and alignment information

+   .. cpp:function:: mpi::Comm DistComm() const

+      The communicator used to distribute the entire set of entries of the matrix (in some sense, the product of the column and row communicators).
+      [For this distribution, it is the `VC` communicator.]

+   .. cpp:function:: mpi::Comm RedundantComm() const

+      The communicator over which data is redundantly stored.
+      [For this distribution, it is the trivial communicator.]

+   .. cpp:function:: mpi::Comm CrossComm() const

+      The orthogonal complement of the product of the `Dist` and `Redundant` communicators with respect to the process grid.
+      [For this distribution, it is the trivial communicator.]

    .. rubric:: Entry manipulation